S-46

 Plain Language

-AI tools used in utilization review must comply with all applicable provisions of Chapter 176O and other state and federal law.
-Health benefit plans must also comply with any state or federal rules and guidance regarding AI use.
-The Division of Insurance and EOHHS are authorized to issue implementing guidance within one year of any federal rulemaking by HHS on AI tools — and that guidance is exempt from the Massachusetts Administrative Procedure Act (Chapter 30A).
-These provisions create no standalone new obligation but serve as compliance pass-throughs to existing and future regulatory frameworks and as a delegation of guidance-issuing authority.
+AI tools must comply with existing Chapter 176O requirements and all applicable state and federal law.
+Health benefit plans must also comply with any future state or federal rules and guidance regarding AI in healthcare.
+The Division of Insurance and Executive Office of Health and Human Services may issue implementing guidance within one year of federal rulemaking, and such guidance is exempt from the state Administrative Procedure Act (Chapter 30A).
+These provisions are pass-through compliance requirements and a rulemaking authorization — they create no new substantive obligation beyond compliance with existing and future law.

 Statutory Text